mco-gh/mco.dev/content/post/media/selfref.md

 <!--more-->

-The video below, from a Youtube channel on screenwriting, is an expertly made tribute to that film.
-It applies the same kind of self-reference to creating a video essay about creating a video essay about Adaptation.
-Like the film it's ostensibly about, it'll blow your mind.
+The video below, from a Youtube channel on screenwriting, is an expertly made tribute/parody to that film.
+It applies the same kind of self-reference to creating a video essay about creating a video essay (about *Adaptation*).
+All the while, it sneakily teaches you some things about screenwriting and storytelling.
+Watch for the clever advertisement woven into the plot.

 Incidentally, the guy who wrote *Adaptation*, [Charlie Kaufman](https://en.wikipedia.org/wiki/Charlie_Kaufman), specializes in these sort of mind bending motifs.
-He also wrote *Being John Malkovich*, and *Eternal Sunshine of the Spotless Mind*, among others.
+He also wrote *Being John Malkovich* and *Eternal Sunshine of the Spotless Mind*, among others.

 <br>